jopemachine-arvis/arvis/documents/plugin-develop.md

 ## Use [arvish](https://github.com/jopemachine/arvish) to build your plugin

-1. Write proper `arvis-plugin.json`
+1. Write proper `arvis-plugin.json`.

-2. Write some scripts to use in your `plugin`
+2. Write some scripts to use in your `plugin`.

 3. Type `arvish build` on your project root.